23W-GBAC/udehadaeze/automationBlog.md

 # Blog Post 3: Designing a User-Centric Interface

-**ATTENTION!!!: Please note that to gain a comprehensive understanding of the user interface design discussed in this section of the blog post, it is recommended that you visit my BMI calculator website at https://23w-gbac.github.io/udehadaeze/.
+**ATTENTION!!! : Please note, to gain a comprehensive understanding of the user interface design discussed in this section of the blog post, it is recommended that you visit my BMI calculator website at https://23w-gbac.github.io/udehadaeze/.
 This visit will provide you with a visual context for the upcoming discussion in this chapter."**

 **Introduction:**